beakerbrowser/site-schema.org/README.md

 ### Concern: Conceptual simplicitiy

 Site schemas create a schema for the entire site.
-This is conceptually simpler than a set of definitions which describe datasets within a site
+This is conceptually simpler than multiple definitions which describe datasets within a site.

 ### Concern: Mechanical simplicity